Employer of Record Guide in

 Severance Pay

-Severance calculations are based on length of service:
+Severance is calculated based on cumulative years of service:

-Over 10 years 35% of monthly salary per year
+Over 10 years35% of average monthly salary × years of service

 Probationary Periods